 Redlining is now illegal, but its effects linger.
-In 2013, for every dollar of wealth a white family had, the median Latino family had 10 cents, the median black family had, and the median Asian family had 68 cents.
+In 2013, for every dollar of wealth a white family had, the median Latino family had 10 cents, the median black family had eight cents, and the median Asian family had 68 cents.
 It is important to note that the common statistical habit of lumping economically and ethnically diverse Asian communities together masks high poverty levels in some Asian communities.

 People of color are less likely than whites to own their own homes, and have been hurt worst by the foreclosure crisis – often because they were steered into high-cost loans that were more likely to lead to foreclosure.
 Too many people of color are left out of the banking system and resort to costly alternatives like payday lenders and check-cashing stores.

 Greenlining brings the voices of communities of color directly into corporate boardrooms and to the halls of government.
 Our Economic Equity program focuses on the following areas:

 - Homeownership – Because homeownership is crucial for family wealth-building and neighborhood stability, we work with government officials and financial institutions to remove structural barriers to homeownership and stem the recent tide of foreclosures.